Sunday, January 17, 2016

 Before Coral put the tin can in her backpack, The Man Upstairs dropped another handful of coins through the heating vent.
 Coral thought he must have known she was ready to go out for the day, and she might meet some people in need.
 Other people’s needs were so great that sometimes it overwhelmed Coral, but she was determined to make as much of a positive difference in the world as she could.

-“Don’t forget these coins!”
-Mrs. Graf said to Coral.
-She scooped up some rolling coins from the floor and handed them to her daughter.
+“Don’t forget these!”
+Mrs. Graf said, scooping up coins rolling across the floor and handing them to Coral.
 “Also, if the Rabbi asks you to meet The Man Upstairs, it might be better that he says a prayer for him.
-The Man Upstairs is a private person.”
+The Man Upstairs is private.”

 “Since he’s the Rabbi, I thought I’d tell him about the miracles that have been happening with the coins,” the ten-year-old girl said.
 “Groceries are being bought.
 Rent is getting paid.
 Homeless people found homes and jobs.
 People are even getting better from cancer.”